-Icon Name Descriptions Notes Disable Page Splitting Toggles the page splitting feature When enabled (ON), page splitting is disabled and the netlist stays on one page.
+Icon Name Descriptions Notes Local Selection Toggles local selection option.
+Local means the same level of hierarchy in the design.
+When enabled (ON), the Go to Net Driver traces the selected net to the driver up to the hierarchy boundary (stay local).
+The same restriction/non-restriction applies when adding to the active cone the drivers/loads of a selected design object.
+When enabled/local, the design hierarchy boundary is not crossed.
+Refer to Creating Cones for more information.
+Default setting is OFF.
+Disable Page Splitting Toggles the page splitting feature When enabled (ON), page splitting is disabled and the netlist stays on one page (Note: Multiple large pages for very large designs).
 When disabled (OFF), the display is split into multiple pages.
 Default setting is OFF.
-J Regenerate View Reconstructs the netlist view, placing it optimally with minimal empty spaces - λκ Fold All Instances Folds all expanded modules and collapse them into the parent module.
+J Regenerate View Reconstructs the netlist view, placing it optimally with minimal empty spaces - 75 Fold All Instances Folds all expanded modules and collapse them into the parent module.
 1 Rename Cone Opens a dialog box to change the name of the cone Only the cones view have this feature enabled.
 Names of cones must be unique across all netlist views.
-I. Create Cone Creates a new active cone associated with the view When a logical cone is first created, it is automatically set as the active cone.
+T. Create Cone Creates a new active cone associated with the view When a logical cone is first created, it is automatically set as the active cone.
 1 Remove All Removes all items in a cone Disabled if not a cone view. • Set As Active Cone Makes the current cone the active cone Disabled if not a cone view